-4. Land to rear of Brookside
+3. Land to rear of Brookside (Wareings Meadow)

 This historic field links two built-up areas of the village and is surrounded by trees.
 It has an inner fenced-off area regularly used for grazing sheep which is surrounded by a traditional native species layered hedge.
 In the field there a pond frequented by ducks and other animals and an ancient walnut tree.
+The owner also uses this area for planting and nurturing different species of trees.

-There are two public footpaths and several permissive footpaths cross the site that are well used by the local community as they provide a pedestrian link between the settlement of Brook End and the area around the Church and allotments as well as access to the bridleway and public footpaths to the surrounding countryside and canal.
+There are two public footpaths and several permissive footpaths crossing the site that are well used by the local community as they provide a pedestrian link between the settlement of Brook End and the area around the Church and allotments as well as access to the bridleway and public footpaths to the surrounding countryside and canal.
+In the 1980s the landowner gave permission for local school children to plant a number of trees which created the tree lined avenue along the footpath, some of the name signs can still be seen.

-5. Manor Farm and the Glebe Fields
+4. Manor Farm and the Glebe Fields

 The site is located in the centre of the village and is accessed from Main St, School Lane, Church Lane and Bates Lane providing a green heart to the village.
 It is part of the Weston Turville Conservation Area.
-The site comprises of several parts, Manor Farm Field, The Glebe Fields and Barley Close Field.
+The site comprises Manor Farm Field, The Glebe Fields and Barley Close Field.

-Manor House Farm field is at least late medieval1 if not earlier2 and the remains of the historic moat3 can be seen.
+Manor House Farm field is at least late medieval if not earlier and the remains of the historic moat can be seen.

-As stated in the Weston Turville Conservation Area document4, "these fields are a historically important area, containing a number of historic footpaths and with a key relationship to the surrounding buildings.
+As stated in the Weston Turville Conservation Area document, "these fields are a historically important area, containing a number of historic footpaths and with a key relationship to the surrounding buildings.
 In the North West corner of the field there survive the remains of a mediaeval moat.
 The historic Glebe contains a block of three enclosed furlongs and strips.
 The survival of enclosed furlongs and strips is significant within the context of Aylesbury Vale, where survival of such features is rare".